 Young MC Flohio had the chance to represent her ends SE16, Bermondsey when supporting acclaimed producer Clams Casino at his XOYO gig last month.
 A member of TruLuvCru, a group of creative friends looking to make their mark on Britain’s art and music scene, Flohio understands the power of collaboration.

 In the summer, she featured on “SE16,” a stunning collaboration with production duo God Colony, that pairs distorted off kilter beats with industrial-come-tropical instrumentals that will reconfigure how you view the term ‘grime.’
 The video, directed by none-other-than Gaika, takes us on a lo-fi tour of South London.
 Flohio topped off a killer year with a set at Boiler Room’s November party, sharing the bill with 19-year-old prodigy Sam Gellaitry and Areaboyz.
-Forgive us for saying we told you so when Flohio gets the attention she deserves and fully blows up in 2017.
+Forgive us for saying we told you so when Flohio gets the attention she deserves and fully blows up this year.
 Wrap your ears around her debut EP Nowhere Near asap!

 “I’m an ugly man making sexy money” sings J Hus in the viral video for his 2016 hit “Friendly”—we hope the self deprecation is just for show.
 His tongue-in-cheek lyrics (that never shy away from objectifying the female form) ride over afrobeats infused rhythms—there’s no denying he delivers bangers.

 Though he lost out to Abra Cadabra on his MOBO nomination for Best Song, and has kept a lower profile this year than in 2015 (when he dropped his debut EP The 15th Chapter and supported the ever problematic Young Thug), J Hus’ growing popularity is undeniable.
 Even if awards aren’t ready for him yet, the club dance floors certainly are.
-“Dem Boy Paigon” and “Lean and Bop” are just a few of his 2015 hits, and with hints of a new album to come in 2017, the 21-year-old Newham rapper of Gambian heritage shows no signs of slowing up.
+“Dem Boy Paigon” and “Lean and Bop” are just a few of his 2015 hits, and with hints of a new album to come, the 21-year-old Newham rapper of Gambian heritage shows no signs of slowing up.